Narmer

+A majority of Egyptologists believe that Narmer was the same person as Menes.

 Historical identity

 Although highly interrelated, the questions of "who was Menes?" and "who unified Egypt?" are actually two separate issues.
 Narmer is often credited with the unification of Egypt by means of the conquest of Lower Egypt by Upper Egypt.
-While Menes is traditionally considered the first king/pharaoh of Ancient Egypt, Narmer has been identified by the majority of Egyptologists as the same person as Menes.
-Although vigorously debated (Hor-Aha, Narmer's successor, is the primary alternative identified as Menes by many authorities), the predominant opinion is that Narmer was Menes.
+Menes was the first pharaoh of Ancient Egypt according to the ancient historian Manetho, and is identified by the majority of Egyptologists as the same person as Narmer – although a vigorous debate also proposes identification with Hor-Aha, Narmer's successor, as a primary alternative.

-The issue is confusing because "Narmer" is a Horus name while "Menes" is a Sedge and Bee name (personal or birth name).
-All of the King Lists which began to appear in the New Kingdom era list the personal names of the kings, and almost all begin with Menes, or begin with divine and/or semi-divine rulers, with Menes as the first "human king".
-The difficulty is aligning the contemporary archaeological evidence which lists Horus Names with the King Lists that list personal names.
+The issue is confusing because "Narmer" is a Horus name while "Menes" is a Sedge and Bee name, also known as "prenomen" or "throne name".
+All of the King Lists which began to appear in the New Kingdom only list throne names, and almost all begin with Menes, or begin with divine and/or semi-divine rulers, with Menes as the first "human king".
+The difficulty is aligning the contemporary archaeological evidence which lists Horus names with the king lists that list personal names.

 Two documents have been put forward as proof either that Narmer was Menes or alternatively Hor-Aha was Menes.
-The first is the "Naqada Label" found at the site of Naqada, in the tomb of Queen Neithhotep, often assumed to have been the mother of Horus Aha.
+The first is the "Naqada Label" found at the site of Naqada, in the tomb of Neithhotep, often assumed to have been the mother of Horus Aha.
 The label shows a serekh of Hor-Aha next to an enclosure inside of which are symbols that have been interpreted by some scholars as the name "Menes".
 The second is the seal impression from Abydos that alternates between a serekh of Narmer and the chessboard symbol, "mn", which is interpreted as an abbreviation of Menes.
 Arguments have been made with regard to each of these documents in favour of Narmer or Hor-Aha being Menes, but in neither case is the argument conclusive.